 Well known the world over, it’s the chicken.
 These famous birds evolved from the red junglefowl and the grey junglefowl.
 They can be found on every continent except Antarctica.
 Whether they’re kept as pets, egg producers, or just used as a poultry dinner, these birds deserve a little respect.
 After all, they did ultimately evolve from the famous Tyrannosaurus Rex.
-So, sit back and enjoy today’s article about the beloved chicken.
 This article is on special request from my good friend, Ryan.

 First the Stats…